Last updated on December 20th, 2020 at 10:28 pm

-Some people might call this little guy a clothes peg toy soldier, or a clothespeg ornament, but whichever name you give to those wooden clamps used to hold wet clothes to a laundry line, you’ll want to liberate a few for the craft table to make this cute toy soldier Christmas ornament.
+Some people might call this little guy a clothes peg toy soldier, but whichever name you give to those wooden clamps used to hold wet clothes to a laundry line, you’ll want to liberate a few for the craft table to make this cute toy soldier Christmas ornament.

 This homemade decoration is so simple that you almost don’t need written instructions.
 He would make a great tree trim, and is an excellent Christmas craft for one child or a group.

 - Thin gold cord

 - Small black pom pom